OpenFn/docs/docs/about-lightning.md

 - Role-based project access
 - Additional authentication rules for webhooks

-## Features

-##### General

-Deploy Lightning via docker
-Create and delete user accounts
-Create new projects and assign users with different access levels to these projects
-Transfer credential ownership to another user
-Track all credential changes as a Lightning superuser
-Set up SSO via an identity provider

-##### Workflow builder

-Create a new workflow with a webhook or cron trigger
-Create and configure jobs for a workflow with any OpenFn adaptor and operation
-Create credentials through a form
-View all available operations for a given adaptor
-View the input and output from the last run of each job in a workflow
-Run a job manually

-##### Runs history

-View all runs grouped by workflow
-Search and filter runs by status, workflow and run logs

-## Roadmap

-### Now (Q1)

-Handle Oauth authentication flow Retry a workflow run from the start (first job) or from failure
-Bulk reprocess workflow runs
-Get notified via email on run failure
-Get notified of run limits via email
-Import and export projects
-Automatic github version control
-View key project metrics (number of runs, failures, workflows)

-### Soon

-Set up multi-factor authentication
-Zero persistence pipeline
-Add authentication to webhook triggers

-### Later

-Save job inputs as test cases
-Run a job with a saved input

 ## Security

 OpenFn treats security as a top priority, and is trusted to handle information